dotnet/dotNext/docs/features/core/valued.md

 ```
 The second argument of [ValueFunc&lt;T1,T2,R&gt;](../../api/DotNext.ValueFunc-3.yml) constructor which is `true` means that it should be created in _proxy_ mode.

 C# language has first-class support of .NET regular delegates in the form of the special syntax where method group can be passed into delegate constructor.
 Value Delegate doesn't have such native compiler support.
 Therefore, it uses regular .NET delegates for instantiation.
-If underlying delegate represents static or instance methods, its [Target](https://docs.microsoft.com/en-us/dotnet/api/system.delegate.target) property is **null* then Value Delegate will be created in _normal_ mode.
+If underlying delegate represents static method, its [Target](https://docs.microsoft.com/en-us/dotnet/api/system.delegate.target) property is **null* then Value Delegate will be created in _normal_ mode.
 Obviously, the construction of Value Delegate requires memory allocation in the form of regular delegate.
 However, the created delegate can be reclaimed by GC immediately after instantiation of Value Delegate.
-Therefore, it is recommended to save the created Value Delegate into `static readonly` as reuse it whenever possible.
+Thus, it is recommended to save the created Value Delegate into `static readonly` as reuse it whenever possible.
 ```csharp
 using DotNext;
 using System;